 Our Learn to Play program is designed for children 4 and older, and this is usually the average age that signs up.
 That said, if you have a child who is much older and wants to try hockey out for the first time, they are also welcome.

-While our program is certainly designed to help improve a child’s skating abilities, we do require children to have some experience in skating before signing up.
+While our program is certainly designed to help improve a child’s skating abilities, we do require children have passed a Sam 3 or Basic 2 level skating class before signing up.
 Since the fundamentals of playing hockey involve skating, we want to make sure children who have an interest in playing are starting off correctly with the tools to succeed.

 My Child Plays Multiple Sports, How Flexible is Hockey?